trustoverip/utility-foundry-wg/workflow/stories/kob.md

 ### Implement

-- Wrote Governance documents with Sovrin's Governance Framework as a reference.
+- Drafted Governance documents with Sovrin's Governance Framework as a reference.
-- Wrote Steward Agreement.
+- Drafted Steward Agreement.

 ### Maintain